dreamcatcher-tech/network/Inbox/2024-10-27 0930 calling with files.md

 client and napp-api should be the same, so when inside a napp, should be the same as using the client from the outside.
 The interface should be identical.

 Merge the isolateapi and the client api, with the only different being what engine is dropped in to each one.

+The api is about turning functions into actions, dispatching them, and returning the results, transparently.

+Reading from the files needs to be turned into an action too, where the action is interpreted by the action interpreter.
+Basically we also turn all the function calls into actions, then then do something with them.

+Reading a file from anywhere is an action, since it needs to have a response that is repeatable.

+Items that need addressing:
+- cancelling a running task
+- returning from some actions ealier than others, and continuing the execution

+Return immediately as the default, call batch if you want to return only after everything has resolved for a set of promise actions.

+Calling the function is language agnostic, since the remote code might not export types, or js functions, and so might return something different.

+Calling the function with files means that the provided files are available in the current directory of the function.
+Reading and writing the local directory is allowed by the api.
+Remote files are the same interface, but you need to scope the api to be pointing at them, and you need to be allowed.

+Reading from local files doesn't render an action, but instead returns the result ?
+Or, the filesystem ops are actions too, and they get recorded too.
+Should be recorded and should be an error to deviate.

+So all fs operations result in an action.
+That action is interpreted during execution and fulfilled or awaited.

+FS passed in doesn't really care if the files are specific to this run, or not, so they really can be anything at all.
+So uploading some attachments would write the uploads as tmp files, and then allow the napp to process them, then delete them if they were still around.

+Artifact the blockchain then, only connects independent invocations together in a series, so that it makes sense temporally and emerges as a conherent system.